samattwood9/MovieReviewSentiment/README.md

       ...
 ```

 4) Open up the solution and run the project!
+When the program has finished running, you should see something like this: